 Did Jane Dorotik kill her husband, Robert?
 Over twenty years ago, a jury said she did.
 Although she has always maintained her innocence, proclaiming her love for her husband of 27 years, in 2001 Jane Dorotik was convicted of first-degree murder and sentenced to 25-years-to-life.
 Prosecutors argued Jane killed her husband in their bedroom at the Valley Center ranch they rented and then dumped his body in a remote wooded area.
 The purported motive was as old as the hills: money.
 Jane was the primary breadwinner as a successful health care executive for Telecare Corporation and also raised and trained horses at the family’s ranch with the couple’s daughter.
 Robert disapproved of the money spent on the horse business, and the family argued over this issue.
-Prosecutors contended Jane did not want to pay Robert support after a divorce, so instead devised a deadly plan.
+Prosecutors contended Jane did not want to pay Robert alimony after a divorce and wanted financial freedom from him, so she devised a deadly plan.

 On the evening of February 13, 2000, Jane Dorotik reported her husband missing, telling detectives Robert had gone out for a jog, but never returned.
 His battered body was found at 4:35 the next morning bludgeoned and strangled.
 The medical examiner determined Robert sustained numerous blows to his head.

 The First Trial of Jane Dorotik and Her Overturned Conviction